gonzalober/cv/README.md

 - 2014 - 2015 MSc Finance CEMA University, Buenos Aires.
 - 2005 - 2010 Bachelor of Business Administration, Finance Universidad Nacional del Centro de la Provincia de Buenos Aires.

+## Skills

+#### Curiosity

+I started being fascinated about programming 5 years ago when I was doing eDx Data science on python courses.
+These courses were really an eye opener to me as I discovered how vast and interesting the coding world is.

+#### Team player

+My experience have demostrated me that when working in a team increases the commitment of each team member with the team's objective.
+As a consequence, team's output will be higher quality and with fewer errors.
+I also have ability, when necessary, to stepback in order to evaluate the different alternatives that my team-mates are proposing.

 ## Experience

 #### January 2019 – July 2020 Dyer Baade & Company (formerly Soprano Consulting), London Senior Financial Analyst